-Assistance: The committee chairs and co-chairs will notify the governance committee chair and co-chairs about the need to write or update policies.
-The committees may request help from the governance committee to either develop new, or revise old, policies and procedures.
+Assistance: Committee chairs will notify the GC chair about plans to write or update policies by the end of the fourth quarter.
+A committee may ask for and receive guidance or training by the GC to either develop new, or revise old, policies and procedures.